luisdaniel0/react-ui-slider/react-slider-app/README.md

 # Valorant Characters UI Layout

-  Utilizing a third party API to develop a UI display layout of every character in Riot Games' tactical FPS shooter 'Valorant' and a small description of each character.
+  Utilizing a third party API to develop a UI display layout of every character in Riot Games' tactical FPS shooter 'Valorant'.
+A small description is given when user hovers over a character.

 # Deployed Site